-McConnell repeal plan already taking fire
+McConnell's Obamacare repeal plan stalled

 - He can only lose the support of two senators in his conference and still advance his plan

-Washington (CNN)Senate Majority Leader Mitch McConnell vowed to continue his party's efforts to pass health care legislation, this time with a plan to repeal Obamacare now and replace it later, but fellow Republicans are already balking at his proposal.

-"We will now try a different way to bring the American people relief for Obamacare," McConnell said on the Senate floor Tuesday morning.
-"I believe we owe them at least that much.
-In the coming days, the Senate will take up and vote on a repeal of Obamacare combined with a stable two-year transition period as we work toward patient-centered health care."
+Washington (CNN)Three Republican senators said Tuesday that they would oppose the procedural step to advance legislation as written to repeal Obamacare, stalling in just hours another effort Senate Majority Leader Mitch McConnell to make good a seven-year campaign pledge by Republicans.

+Sens.
+Lisa Murkowski, Shelley Moore Capito and Susan Collins said Tuesday that they would oppose the repeal plan after GOP plan collapsed on Monday night.

-Minutes after McConnell finished, Sen. Shelley Moore Capito, a West Virginia Republican, announced her opposition to repeal only plan.
+Minutes after McConnell finished promising on the Senate floor to continue, Capito, of West Virginia, announced her opposition to the repeal-only plan.

 "My position on this issue is driven by its impact on West Virginians," she said in a statement.
 "With that in mind, I cannot vote to repeal Obamacare without a replacement plan that addresses my concerns and the needs of West Virginians."

+She later tweeted she would not vote to move forward on a motion to proceed to repeal Obamacare without a replacement.

-Maine GOP Sen. Susan Collins is also against the measure, her office said.
+Collins also also said she was against the measure, her office said.
+Murkwoski told reporters on Tuesday afternoon she was opposed.

-President Trump and I full support Leader McConnell's decision," to pursue a clean repeal of the Affordable Care Act, Vice Presdient Mike Pence said in an address to the National Retail Federation.

-"The Senate should vote to repeal now and replace later, or return to the legislation carefully crafted in the House and Senate, but either way— inaction is not an option.
-Congress needs to step up, Congress needs to do their job, and Congress needs to do their job now," said Pence to applause.
+President Donald Trump told reporters during a luncheon with four Afghanistan veterans in the Roosevelt Room on Tuesday that he was "very disappointed" by Senate Republican's inability to pass health care and that his new plan is to "let Obamacare fail and then the Democrats are going to come to us."

+Even still, Trump said Tuesday that he doesn't think the Republican plan "is dead" but it "may not be as quick as we had hoped but it is going to happen."

-McConnell can only lose two senators' support in order to advance the legislation.
-Though a date for a vote has not yet been set, Republican Sen. John McCain is expected to remain in Arizona to recover from surgery for at least the rest of this week.
+McConnell could only lose two senators' support in order to advance the legislation.

 The Republicans' campaign promise to repeal and replace Obamacare came to an abrupt halt Monday night after Sens.
 Mike Lee of Utah and Jerry Moran of Kansas vowed to vote against the latest draft of the GOP's health care bill, which would repeal and replace Obamacare.
 They joined two other Republican senators who had already rejected the proposal.